BlurryFace04/Pinata-Connection/README.md

 If users already have the Content Identifier (CID) of a file or dataset on IPFS, they can pin it directly using this feature.
 This is useful for ensuring the persistence of important data on the network.

 ### 4. Pin JSON:
 Users can pin JSON objects directly to IPFS.
-This is a powerful feature for developers and data scientists who want to store and share structured data.
+This is a powerful feature for developers who want to store and share structured data.

 ### 5. Update Metadata:
 Users can update the metadata of any pinned item.
 This includes the name of the pin and any key-value pairs associated with it.
 This feature provides flexibility in managing and organizing pinned data.

 ### 6. Unpin:
 If a user no longer needs a file or dataset to persist on IPFS, they can unpin it using this feature.
+When you unpin something from an IPFS storage node, it is marked for garbage collection.
+When garbage collection runs, the content is permanently deleted from the storage node.

 ### 7. Get Info:
-Users can enter an IPFS hash to get detailed information about the corresponding pin.
-This includes the pin status, the date it was pinned, and more.
+Users can enter an IPFS hash to get detailed information about the corresponding pin by giving the ipfs_pin_hash as the input.

 ### 8. Query Data:
-Users can query the data they have pinned based on different parameters such as the pin status.
-This feature provides powerful data management capabilities.
+Users can query the data they have pinned based on different pin status, which are all, pinned and unpinned.

 ### 9. List by Jobs:
-Users can list their pinning jobs based on their status.
-This provides insights into the pinning process and helps users manage their data more effectively.
+Users can list their data based on the job status of CIDs they have requested to be pinned to their account.

 ### 10. Data Usage:
 Users can check their data usage on Pinata.
 This helps in keeping track of storage and understanding the distribution of data.
+<br><br>
+All these features are presented in an interactive and user-friendly interface, making it easy for both technical and non-technical users to leverage the power of IPFS and Pinata.

+# Usage
+The application is hosted on Streamlit's community cloud and can be accessed [here](https://pinata.streamlit.app/).

+The user interface is intuitive and easy to navigate.
+Each section of the application corresponds to a different feature of the Pinata API.
+Simply follow the prompts and enter the required information to use each feature.

+# Contributing
+Contributions to this project are welcome.
+If you have a feature request, bug report, or proposal for improvement, please open an issue on GitHub.
+If you want to contribute code, please fork the repository and submit a pull request.

+# License
+This project is licensed under the MIT License.
+See the [LICENSE file](https://github.com/BlurryFace04/Pinata-Connection/blob/main/LICENSE) for details.